Meet the 25-year-old woman who plans to turn the North Carolina Democratic Party around - NewsBreak

 “With so much at stake in 2023 and 2024, we are proud to have Anderson lead the NCDP team,” Taylor said in a statement released by NCDP.
 “We look forward to getting back to work with Democrats across the state to strengthen our party infrastructure and elect candidates who will stand up for our shared values.”

-Said Farmer: “Stories are inspiring, and Anderson (as well as the rest of the new board) has an inspiring story that will hopefully motivate more people to get involved.”
+Said Archer: “Stories are inspiring, and Anderson (as well as the rest of the new board) has an inspiring story that will hopefully motivate more people to get involved.”

 Clayton describes herself as “eternally optimistic … extremely energetic … as someone that really believes in making things better for people across our state and across America and rural America.”Bill for the wall: North Carolina’s senators want to restart border construction